 Tree of Life

 This quilt was made entirely from the jackets and pants of a world class chef.
 Katie fought cancer all her life but managed to do more her short life than most.
 Only in her thirties at the time of her death, she was working for Cirque du Soleil and was also a mother and an accomplished pianist.
-This quilt was for her mother, who chose the theme.
-Only the red for the cranes and the slim border were added materials.
+Her mother chose the theme, and only the red for the cranes and the slim border were added materials.
 This quilt is a great example of collaboration between my customers and myself in creating the perfect quilt.

 Bora Bora Quilt